top of page

 Below you’ll find a breakdown of what weather to generally expect during each season, but plan to expect the unexpected as Patagonia’s weather is notoriously unpredictable.
 Not only can sunshine, rain, and snow all happen in a single day (which happened on my hike to Mirador Base Las Torres), but the winds can be extreme—at times exceeding over 100 miles per hour.
 Be prepared, pack layers, and build buffer days into your itinerary in case inclement weather shifts your plans.

 Summer (DecemberFebruary): Expect warm weather during the day and cool weather at night.
 Summer is considered peak season in Patagonia.
 Not only is the weather at its warmest, but the region also sees up to 18 hours of daylight—ideal for long days exploring.
 Fall (MarchMay): Expect cool weather during the day and chilly weather at night.
 Fall is considered one of the shoulder seasons in Patagonia.
-I visited at the end of March, and cannot recommend it enough as the region becomes draped in fall colors during this time of year.
+I visited at the end of March both times, and cannot recommend it enough as the region becomes draped in fall colors during this time of year.

 Winter (JuneAugust): Expect snowy and cold weather.
 Winter is the quietest season in Patagonia as many trails and services close until spring.

 Spring (SeptemberNovember): Expect mild weather during the day and chilly weather at night.
 Spring is considered another shoulder season in Patagonia.
-Visit in late spring to spot wildflowers in full bloom across the region.
+Visit in late spring to spot wildflowers in bloom across the region.

 View of Cerro Torre from Mirador del Cerro Torre in Los Glaciares National Park in Argentinian Patagonia